crapp/labpowerqt/README.md

 and visualize the data.

-The software is written using the Qt Framework and therefor works on Linux, Windows and OS X. Although it works cross platform the main target platforms for this project are Linux and osx.
+The software is written using the Qt Framework and therefor works on Linux, Windows and macOS.
+Although it works cross platform the main target platforms for this project are Linux and macOS.

 The application is in an early stage of development make sure to read the [known issues](#known-issues) section.